Green-Hat-fd/portfolio/index.md

 _Fight 4 Life_ is a 2D survival indie game where the Sun is a deadly laser and 4 characters find themselves in a subway, trying to find safety from the heat.
 The player's job is to keep them alive, rationing all the resources, explore the outside of a station at night and fight if necessary.

+What started as a simple game written in C for the command console, it began as an idea that spiraled in this little game/side project made with a friend of mine!

 **_Feature(s)_**

 - A sliding minigame &ndash; the Minig-aim